Wednesday, March 25, 2026

 Shurpanakha, a dreadful, monstrous female rakshasa, fits the description of a Gorgon.
 The name Gorgon comes from the ancient Greek word gorgós, ”dreadful”, and its root form is also the source of the Sanskrit word “garjana”, a roaring and grunting sound, like the growling of a beast.
 The Gorgoneion, or a Gorgon face with the tongue sticking out menacingly, is usually accompanied by snakes protruding around the face, and utilized as an apotropaic symbol.
 Wikipedia notes how the ancient Greeks and Hindus both share this symbolism: “In Hindu mythology, Kali is often shown with a protruding tongue and snakes around her head.”
 When Rama receives the shield from Sita with Shurpanakha’s ugly expression on it, the signification is that the defensive armour will avert demoniac influences, such as those of Shurpanakha.
 In the Valmiki Ramayana, Sita does not literally hand Rama a shield or helmet in the forest conflict with rakshasas, so this scene is also figurative as a symbol of good luck against evil forces.

-Shurpanakha, after returning from her humiliation at the hands of Lakshmana in the Ramayana, apparently poisoned her brother Ravana’s mind with covetousness and lust for Sita.
+Shurpanakha, after returning from her humiliation at the hands of Lakshmana in the Ramayana, fatefully poisoned her brother Ravana’s mind with covetousness and lust for Sita.
 To get her own revenge, she convinced him with sweet words to abduct Sita for himself.
 He could satisfy his base desires as a rakshasa and deal a devastating blow to Rama.
-Besides, it was his nature to assault the wives of other men, so the plan was very tempting to him and he salivated over the opportunity to feast his eyes on Sita.
+Besides, it was his nature to assault the wives of other men, so the plan was very tempting to Ravana and he salivated over the opportunity to feast his eyes on Sita.
 Shurpanakha can thus be observed as a key instigator in the Ramayanic war.
 We should not underestimate her importance just because she was a minor character in the epic.
 The Halloween trick-or-treat masks on the Monteleone chariot panel of Ravana’s sister Shurpanakha and Ravana’s uncle Maricha are critical to a correct decryption of the story being narrated.
 Apparently the Etruscan or Ionian artists realized how to cleverly imbue the shield with an ominous quality that foreshadowed the wicked deeds of Ravana, the demon king of kings.
 Both Shurpanakha (first disguised as a pretty woman) and Maricha (first disguised as a beautiful deer) used deception to ‘trick’ Rama with a fake treat; one failed and the other succeeded.
 The Halloween nightmare that ensued was best encapsulated by the two most painful episodes for Rama before the climax of the war: Sita’s kidnapping and Lakshmana’s near-fatal wound from Ravana’s spear.
-The other two panels on the sides of the chariot are depicting exactly those two events, albeit with a Mediterranean/Near Eastern flavor.
+The other two panels on the sides of the chariot are depicting exactly those two events, albeit with an Eastern Mediterranean flavor.

 German scholar Otto Brendel in his book Etruscan Art makes an extremely important observation regarding this point I am making, which is thought provoking for all modern scholars.
 He realizes that the artistic technique and style may be Greek and Etruscan, but the content and iconography could easily be Oriental: